1 Peter 3

 Instructions for husbands

 Husbands behave with wisdom and do not act and react selfishly or emotionally in anger or frustration.
-Have respect for your wives and live peaceably with them; for how can you come before God with an attitude of anger against the one we have pledged before God to love?
+Have respect for your wives and live peaceably with them; for how can we come before God with an attitude of anger against the one we have pledged before God to love?

 3:7 Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.